 Hawaii is looking to restart travel and requesting proof of vaccination may just be the answer.
 The state wants to allow inoculated travelers to visit as long as they are able to present digital vaccine passports, containing a QR code revealing medical information.
-If able to present proof of a COVID vaccine, visitors won’t have to quarantine upon arrival.
+If able to present proof of a COVID vaccine, visitors to Hawaii won’t have to quarantine upon arrival.

 This initiative may begin as soon as May 1 and will likely be tried out with in-state essential workers who have been the first people to receive the vaccine.